KTH Play (Kaltura)

 KTH Play has a broad support for different types of media files.
 MPEG4 and QuickTime (MP4, MOV, QT, M4V), Flash Video (FLV and F4V), Microsoft Windows format (AVI, ASF, WMV and WMA), MPEG 1/2 (MPG, M1V, M2V, MP3), WAV

-What is the maximum file size I can upload into KTH Play?
+What is the maximum file size I can upload?

 KTH Play has no size limitations.
 However some browsers do have a size limit on the size of files they can handle.
 Remember also that larger files do take longer to upload and can even take more of your computer resources during uploading.

 Is KTH Play a good place to archive?
 Can I throw away my files I have on my computer?

 No. Always keep the original files.
 KTH Play transcodes and allows your files to become a web-friendly format, and the original files are deleted from the server when the recoding is completed.
 Should you need to upload the movies elsewhere (e.g. YouTube, Vimeo) it is good to start from the original file too.
 KTH Play is primarily intended for distribution, and not for archiving.